codegouvfr/logiciels-libres-archived/why-sourcehut.md

 - SourceHut don't collect any data from its users.

-**This choice is not meant to impose to other administrations**, not even to all of our projects, because contributing via SourceHut may require an effort to adapt.
+**This choice is not intended to be imposed on other administrations**, not even to all of our projects, because contributing via SourceHut may require an effort to adapt.
 But it reflects the principles we stick to, and we hope it will allow you to discover this forge.